SWEG-2016EC-Batch/System32/ETS0895_Maraky_Ayalneh/automobile.md

    - This step involves multiplying the fuel tank capacity by the fuel efficiency (miles per gallon).

 #### 3. **Output:**
-   - **totalDistance**: The calculated number of miles the automobile can be driven on a full tank, displayed to the user with a message:
+   - **totalDistance**: The calculated number of miles the automobile can be driven on a full tank.

-     "The automobile can be driven <totalDistance> miles without refueling."

 ## Pseudocode

 1. **Start**